t3dotgg/t3-astro/src/pages/blog/posts/announcing-ping.md

 ### Integration

-Most creator tooling companies are eager to reinvent the car.
-We’re trying to build the world’s best tires.
+Creator tooling companies are often eager to reinvent the car.
+We're building the world’s best tires.

 Ping integrates directly with the tools you already know and love.
 Every participant in a Ping call can be [added as a separate source](https://ping.t3.gg/info/help) (via browser embeds).
 This enables have full control of your layout _without assumptions about what you want_.